 4. What to do in a hit and run accident.

-If you’re the victim of a hit and run accident, try to record as much information as possible.
-Write down the license plate, make, model and colour of the vehicle and as many details of the accident as you can and call the police immediately.
-Seek out any witnesses you can and get as much contact information from them as possible.
+If you’re the victim of a hit and run accident, try to record as much information as possible and call the police immediately.
+Seek out any witnesses for details and get as much contact information as possible.

 5. When to call the police after an accident.

-You are required to call the police if you’re involved in an accident in which more than $1,000 in property damage has occurred or if anyone has been injured as a result of the accident.
+You are required to call the police if you’re involved in an accident that exceeds your province’s threshold for property damage or if anyone has been injured as a result of the accident.
 You should also call the police if you suspect the other driver was engaging in illegal activity such as drinking and driving.